- Be a Leak Detective

 - A better alternative to washing your car yourself is to take it to a commercial car wash that recycles its water.
 A commercial car wash can use water more efficiently, and you will be protecting San Francisco Bay from the dirty, soapy water that would have gone down the storm drain in your street and straight into the Bay.

-- Instead of running sprinklers to cool off during the summer, go to the local pool.
+- Visit the local pool instead of running sprinklers to cool off during the summer.

 - Using a pool cover can save up to 90% of water lost to evaporation.
 Check your pool for leaks.

 - Look for leaks or geysers in the campus sprinkler system and help report them

 - Do not use toilets as a trash can.
 Each time you flush trash down the toilet you waste up to seven gallons of water.

 - Check your toilets for leaks.
 Listen for water running or hissing when the toilet is not in use or drop a little food coloring or leak tablet into your toilet tank.
 Wait a few minutes.
 If color shows up in your bowl (without flushing the toilet), you have a leak.
 A leaking toilet can waste over 60 gallons of water per day.

 - Install a low flow toilet.
 WaterSense Labeled Toilets use 1.28 gallons per flush, considerably less then older models that use up to 6 gallons per flush.
 An in-depth look at the different low flow models is available at MAP Testing